tx-smitht/SMSChatBot/README.md

 # SMSChatBot
-This code allows you to respond to a text message using Twilio's API.
+This zip folder allows you to respond to a text message using Twilio's API.
 The intended use is to make an SMS-enabled chatbot, as outlined in my Medium blog post.
-The code looks like this:
+The lambda_handler.py within looks like this:

 ```
 import os